Counsellor Profile: Nick Cocking

 Counselling offers, in a safe environment, a place to explore and articulate anxieties, fears and hopes.
 Sometimes it’s to identify fixed and unproductive patterns of thinking, behaviour and relating.
 Whether you come feeling sad, unmotivated, angry, lonely or just confused, I aim to help create that safe environment with you, and to help you to start to explore freely the feelings that you’re experiencing.

-Outside my counselling training, I have over ten years’ experience of working as a volunteer in bereavement support for a national charity.
+Outside my counselling training, I have over ten years’ experience working in a listening and peer support role for a national charity.
 I am also actively involved in mental health initiatives for Sheffield and South Yorkshire, specifically around bereavement support and suicide prevention.